ruxtain/suyun/README.md

 It's based on scrapy and a proxy pool named [proxy_pool](https://github.com/jhao104/proxy_pool).
 It runs the proxy pool locally to get free proxies and feed it to the spider through an API.

+Please note that suyun is only for Amazon US.
+In the future I'll make it be adaptive to other European countries.

 # Try it out

 ```